ComprosoftCEO/ICC/README.md

 ICC \<InputFile\> \[OutFile\]
 * __InputFile__ - The Insanity file to compile to C code.
 Insanity files generally have a __.ins__ extension.
 * __OutFile (Optional)__ - File to use for writing the C code.
 By default, ICC outputs to __\<InputFile\>.c__

-Note: While you should be able to compile the C files using any C compiler, Insanity uses [pointers to labels](https://gcc.gnu.org/onlinedocs/gcc/Labels-as-Values.html) for handling certain features in the code.
-Although this feature is supported by GCC, not all compilers may support this.

 <br/>